-The Renewable Energy Directive establishes an overall policy for the production and promotion of energy from renewable sources in the EU.
+The original renewable energy directive (2009/28/EC) establishes an overall policy for the production and promotion of energy from renewable sources in the EU.
 It requires the EU to fulfil at least 20% of its total energy needs with renewables by 2020 – to be achieved through the attainment of individual national targets.
 All EU countries must also ensure that at least 10% of their transport fuels come from renewable sources by 2020.

 National action plans and progress reports

-The Directive specifies national renewable energy targets for each country, taking into account its starting point and overall potential for renewables.
+The Directive 2009/28/EC specifies national renewable energy targets for 2020 for each country, taking into account its starting point and overall potential for renewables.
 These targets range from a low of 10% in Malta to a high of 49% in Sweden.

 Progress towards national targets is measured every two years when EU countries publish national renewable energy progress reports.